PiotrPeca/PiotrPeca/README.md

 ## About me

-🎓 *Computer Science and Intelligent Systems — First-cycle Engineering Programme (Full-time)*
+🎓 *3rd year Computer Science and Intelligent Systems student on AGH University of Krakow*
 💡 Ambitious, curious and always exploring new technologies — from web development to machine learning.

 ---